dotnet/docs-aspire/docs/extensibility/custom-resources.md

 1. A resource which implements <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> is added to the model (for example, `AddMailDev(...)`).
 1. The `IResourceBuilder<MailDevResource>` is passed to the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> which has a special overload for handling <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> implementors.
-1. The `WithReference` wraps the resource in a <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference> instance and the object is captured in a <xref:Aspire.Hosting.ApplicationModel.EnvironmentCallbackAnnotation> which is evaluated after the .NET Aspire application is built and starts running.
+1. The `WithReference` wraps the resource in a <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference> instance and the object is captured in a <xref:Aspire.Hosting.ApplicationModel.EnvironmentCallbackAnnotation> which is evaluated after the .NET Aspire project is built and starts running.
 1. As the process that references the connection string starts .NET Aspire starts evaluating the expression.
 It first gets the <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference> and calls <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference.Aspire%23Hosting%23ApplicationModel%23IValueProvider%23GetValueAsync%2A>.
 1. The `GetValueAsync` method gets the value of the <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString.ConnectionStringExpression> property to get the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> instance.
 1. The <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference.Aspire%23Hosting%23ApplicationModel%23IValueProvider%23GetValueAsync%2A> method then calls <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.GetValueAsync%2A> to process the previously captured interpolated string.